astronomer/docs/astro/develop-project.md

   Your Astro project can now utilize Python packages from your private GitHub repository.

 3. Optional.
 Test or deploy your DAGs.
-See [Build and Run a Project Locally](develop-project.md#build-and-run-a-project-locally) or [Deploy code to Astro](deploy-code.md).
+See [Build and run a project locally](develop-project.md#build-and-run-a-project-locally) or [Deploy code to Astro](deploy-code.md).

 </TabItem>